Ubrguxk/Simple-Car-showrooms/README.md

-# Simple 2D and 3D figures calculator - begginer JAVA project
+# Simple 2D and 3D figures calculator

 ## General Information
 Its terminal-based application where you can create carshowroom container, add showrooms and put vehicles in it.